Purpose

 Fairness

-Engage in dialogue with and disclose information to various stakeholders in a fair manner.
+Engage in dialogue with and disclose information to stakeholders in a fair manner.

 Continuity